 Note that these ranges do not represent the actual arm or weapon length, but rather the distance required to use the weapon freely in combat.
 Shields come under the same range penalties as weapons; this does not represent the space required to use them, but their effectiveness against different lengths of weapon.
-Small shields should be treated as comparable to an SR4 weapon for this purpose (ie they use the top row of the table above), medium shields count as SR3; large shields, Once this range modifier table is sed, he ranges between character obviously becomes quite important.
-This ca either be determined from figure positions (in which case Dungeon Floor Plans will be useful), or more abstractly by moving characters' counters on a range chart.
-In any round, melesing characters have certain option
+Small shields should be treated as comparable to an SR4 weapon for this purpose (ie they use the top row of the table above), medium shields count as SR3; large shields, SR

+Once this range modifier table is used, the ranges between character obviously becomes quite important.
+This can either be determined from figures positions (in which case Dungeon Floor Plans will be useful), or more abstractly by moving characters' counters on a range chart.
+In any round, melecing characters have certain options:

+Close

-Close -this is an attempt to move
+-this is an attempt to move

-Standoff closer to your opponent. - standing off is an attempt to
+closer to your opponent.

-otanaon move away from your oppon-

-ent without leaving yourself open to attack.
+Standoff - standing off is an attempt to move away from your opponent without leaving yourself open to attack.

+Oppose
-Oppose - opposing a close or standoff manoeuvre can be done only

-15 if your weapon is within range

-of the character (eg with a dagger you cannot oppose a

-- / character closing on you from

-Extreme to Very Long range).
+-opposing a close or standof manoeuvre can be done only if your weapon is within range the character (eg with a dagger you cannot oppose a character closing on you from Extreme to Very Long range).